bitrise-io/devcenter/_articles/en/builds/triggering-builds/trigger-pull-request.md

 ---
 You can set up a trigger so that every time a pull request is opened from a specified source branch to a specified target branch of your repository, a build is automatically triggered on Bitrise.

-Note that this requires an incoming webhook set up with the hosting service of your repository.
-Read more in the [Webhooks](/webhooks) section.
+{% include message_box.html type="important" title="Webhooks for triggering builds" content="Triggering builds automatically requires an incoming webhook set up with the hosting service of your repository.
+Read more in the [Webhooks](/webhooks) section."%}

 By default, every new app you add will have a trigger that triggers a build every time any pull request is opened in your repository.